permissionlessweb/ddnas/DAO-DNAS.md

 <!-- Author: Returniflost, Discover Decentralization DAO DATE: 25/03/25 -->

 ## Project Overview
 This project involves creating UX for secure file uploads to storage providers on jackal, via an Jackal Pin API.
-The worker will verify a private key signature hash required in any request to from a DAO member to use of  of the api keys registered.
+The worker will verify a private key signature hash required in any request to from a DAO member to use of the api keys registered.
 DAOs must first register to its storage items a json encoded with its desired bounded parameters for maximum file size usage & lifespan of signatures, while making use of upload keys.
 Shared DAO keys are registered to this worker only by DAO members, and custom parameters within DAOs desired bounds.

 ## High-Level Requirements
 1. DAO-DAO UI widget